alegarn/nokogiri_srapper/README.md

 ### Reason it was made

-Data scrapping Ligue 1 days results
+Data scrapping Ligue 1 days results.

 ### How to use it (Terminal)

+(You need bundler)
+- Terminal: '$ mkdir day_csv' (new file, should contains the program results)
-- In your terminal, when you are in the file
+- In your terminal: '$ bundle install'
-- $ ruby foot_scrapper.rb
+- $ ruby lib/foot_scrapper.rb

 ### Specificity

 - Basic scrapper
 - You'll end up having L1 results that you can process directly (csv files)